As ruling UK Conservatives meet, businesses clamor for help

 Sunak touted the U.K.’s low unemployment rate of under 5% as a sign it is putting pandemic disruptions behind it.
 He said now that Britain has left the European Union, it will embrace “the agility, flexibility and freedom provided by Brexit” to create a dynamic, high-tech economy.

-For some, Sunak’s optimism in a speech to a conference of the ruling Conservatives in the northern England city of Manchester struck a jarring note.
+For some, Sunak’s optimism in a speech to a conference of the ruling Conservatives struck a jarring note.
 It came as the combination of coronavirus and Brexit is sending shock waves through the British economy, with soldiers drafted in to ease fuel shortages and businesses scrambling to get enough staff.

 Since the Tories' last conference two years ago, the party won a huge parliamentary majority under Prime Minister Boris Johnson.
 But Britain also has been hammered by a coronavirus pandemic that has left more than 136,000 people in the U.K. dead, Europe's second-highest death toll after Russia.
 The country also left the EU last year, ending its seamless economic integration with a trading bloc of almost half a billion people.